L0rdGabbers/curse-generator/README.md

 ## Credits

 * (https://www.w3schools.com/)
     *  some of the code was used from this site to create form.
-Styles were changed to suit styling on my Website.
+Styles were changed to suit styling on our Website.
 I recommend this site for every beginners.

-   * https://stackoverflow.comThis site also help me in resovlving some issue in coding
+   * https://stackoverflow.comThis site also help our in resovlving some issue in coding

 ### Content

 All contents and  media or image on this site was Fantasy.
 ### Media

-Website is live here [Bettlejuice website]( https://)
+Website is live here [Bettlejuice website]( https://l0rdgabbers.github.io/curse-generator/)